jmaasch/jmaasch.github.io/about.md

 ## Key interests

-*Human health and disease; artificial intelligence; computation for social good; the microbial ecology of the human body; genetics, genomics, and evolution; the art and science of data visualization.*
+*Health and disease; artificial intelligence; computation for social good; the microbial ecology of the human body; genetics, genomics, and evolution; the art and science of data visualization.*

 ## My research